Mamia Orakhelashvili: In Soviet Georgia

-After the Sovietization of Georgia, Orakhelashvili served as chairman of the Georgian Revkom and secretary of the Central Committee of the Georgian Communist Party.
-He later became deputy chairman of the Georgian Council of People’s Commissars and chairman of the Transcaucasian SFSR Council of People’s Commissars.
-Between 1923 and 1937, he served as deputy chairman of the USSR Council of People’s Commissars and first secretary of the Transcaucasian Communist Party Committee and was one of the most influential Soviet officials in the Caucasus.
+After the Sovietization of Georgia, Orakhelashvili was one of the most influential Soviet officials in the Caucasus.
+He served as chairman of the Georgian Revkom and secretary of the Central Committee of the Georgian Communist Party.
+He later became deputy chairman of the Georgian Council of People's Commissars and chairman of the Transcaucasian SFSR Council of People's Commissars.
+In 1923–1926, he served as deputy chairman of the USSR Council of People's Commissars.
+In 1926–29, he succeeded his long time friend and ally Sergo Ordzhonikidze as First Secretary of the kraikom (territorial committee) of the Transcaucasian communist party.
+In 1930–31, Orakhelashvili joined the editorial board of the Communist Party newspaper Pravda.